 Located at the foothills of the scenic Macedon Ranges, Riddells Creek is a relaxing spot for a picnic lunch under a shady tree.
 Wander past National Trust buildings, galleries and wineries, or set off on a bush walk into Mount Charlie State Forest.

-Join locals for a beer and watch out for any supernatural surprises at Clarkefield's National Trust-registered pub, rumoured to be haunted.
+Join locals for a beer and watch out for any supernatural surprises at Clarkefield's National Trust–listed pub, rumoured to be haunted.

-Best known for its beautiful elm-lined main street populated by classic Australian architectural buildings, Romsey is close to wineries, cellar doors, farm gate stalls and plenty more gourmet offerings to stock your picnic basket.
+Best known for its beautiful elm-lined main street populated by classic Australian architectural buildings, Romsey is close to wineries, cellar doors, farm gate stalls and plenty of gourmet offerings for your picnic basket.